h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

   enabled.
 By default, it is disabled.
 - ``withLeafNodeAssignments`` - When enabled, a user can obtain the leaf node assignments after the model training has finished.
 By default, it is disabled.
-- ``withStageProbabilities`` - When enabled, a user can obtain the stage probabilities for tree-based models.
+- ``withStageResults`` - When enabled, a user can obtain the stage results for tree-based models.
 By default, it is disabled and also it's not supported by XGBoost although it's a tree-based algorithm.

 Methods available on MOJO Model